Utility Design for Distributed Resource Allocation -- Part II: Applications to Submodular, Covering, and Supermodular Problems: Proof of Theorem

 and since $l-j>0$, $w(j+1)-w(j)\ge 0$, $\lambda\ge 1$, it holds \be w(l)\le w(j)+\lambda (w(j+1)-w(j))(l-j). \ee Using inequality \eqref{eq:ineqproofT4}, the inequality in \eqref{eq:first} follows, since

 where the last inequality holds because $f(j+1)\ge w(j+1)-w(j)$ (by assumption) and $l>j$.
 Observe that the previous inequality is never evaluated for $j=n$, as there is no $l\in[n]$ with $l>j=n$. \item[\bf ii)] We now consider the case $j+l>n$ and $l>j$.
+We first consider the case of $j\ge n/2$.
 Here we intend to prove that for any $\lambda \ge 1$